 Gold filled, sterling silver and gold vermeil pieces form the sustainable, trustworthy midpoint between brass jewelry and solid gold jewelry.
 Gold-filled pieces are constructed the same way gold-plated pieces are, but with a significantly thicker coating of gold around the brass base.
 Sterling silver is the affordable, long-lasting material to go with if you’re looking for silver jewelry — it doesn’t tarnish and doesn’t discolor your skin.
 Gold vermeil is the best of both worlds — with a sterling silver interior and a gold coating, a gold vermeil piece is sure to last long and not wear away with time.

 Of course, if you’re looking for something that will last forever, 14-karat or 24-karat solid gold is the way to go.
-By far the most expensive metal for jewelry, solid gold has the benefit of lasting for a lifetime (or even more if you look at heirloom pieces) and will never react negatively with skin contact.
+By far the most expensive metal for jewelry, especially if you’re taking into account engagement ring price rules for someone special, solid gold has the benefit of lasting for a lifetime (or even more if you look at heirloom pieces) and will never react negatively with skin contact.

 Most sustainable jewelry brands sell pieces using a combination of these materials, and their prices will vary based on the percentage of gold in the pieces.
 But just as with ethical clothing brands, the price of this jewelry isn’t just for the piece itself, but for the purity of the metal, the ethics of the labor practices and the transparency surrounding the production process.